rudderlabs/rudderstack-profiles-basic-example/README.md

             from: inputs/rsTracks
 ```

-If you are planning to use the sample data, run the command below.
+If you plan to use the sample data, run the command below.
 It will insert two sample tables into the database and schema you defined during setup.
 (Be sure you are in the PB directory in your terminal first):
 ```shell script
 pb insert
 ```